DBAJamey/awesome-database-tools/_posts/2026-09-08-top-tools-for-writing-better-tsql-code.md

 If your T-SQL workflow feels like a constant battle against repetition, clutter, and lost time, you're not alone.

-The truth is, most SQL developers waste up to 30% of their coding hours on things that could be automated.
+The truth is, plenty of SQL developers still lose real coding hours every week to typos, reformatting, and lookups that could be automated.

 But here's the kicker: only a small fraction take advantage of the tools that could instantly level up their game.